Adverb Lesson Plans: More than Adverb Worksheets

 Provide multiple practice opportunities, including an adverb worksheet

-Apply adverb lessons to writing—maybe with adjectives
+Apply adverb lessons to writing errors—maybe with adjectives

 I will start to highlight those areas of troubles in modifiers so that we can apply that knowledge to writing.

-When I say writing, I don’t necessarily mean some great big, huge, long paper.
+Also, when I say writing, I don’t necessarily mean some great big, huge, long paper.
 Sometimes I just have students write sentences to close the day.
 I’ll say, “write a sentence with an action verb and include at least one adverb.”
 Other ideas for directing students include:

-• Write a sentence with an adverb that answers the question when.
+- Compose a sentence with an adverb that answers the question when.
 (Interchange any of the questions that adverbs answer.)

-• Write two sentences, underline the adjectives, circle the adverb.
+- Develop two sentences, underline the adjectives, circle the adverb.

 Connect to vocabulary with adverb lesson plans